-Comparison: Care delivered by other cadre or no care
+Comparison: Care delivered by other cadres or no care

-Setting: Community/primary health care settings in LMICs with poor
+Setting: Community/primary health care settings in LMICs with poor access to health professionals

-CRITERIA JUDGEMENT EVIDENCE COMMENTS AND QUERIES BENEFITS & HARMS OF THE OPTIONS Are the anticipated desirable effects large?
-No Probably Uncertain Probably Yes Varies no yes Are the anticipated undesirable effects small?
-No Probably Uncertain Probably Yes Varies No yes □ □ □ □ □ A systematic review searched for studies that assessed the effects of midlevel providers, including auxiliary nurses, in improving the delivery of health care services (Lassi 2012).
+CRITERIA JUDGEMENT EVIDENCE COMMENTS AND QUERIES Are the anticipated desirable effects large?
+No Probably Uncertain Probably Yes Varies yes A systematic review searched for studies that assessed the effects of midlevel providers, including auxiliary nurses, in improving the delivery of health care services (Lassi 2012).
 However, this review did not identify any studies that assessed the effects of using auxiliary nurses for this intervention.
 We are therefore unable to draw any conclusions about the desirable or undesirable effects of this intervention.
-Indirect evidence: A review of lay health worker programmes (Lewin 2012) examined the effects of packages of care, including one trial in which lay health workers injected sick neonates with antibiotics using a standard syringe.
-The trial did not report any adverse effects.
-Overall, the review suggests that these packages of care may lead to a reduction in neonatal (moderate certainty evidence) and child mortality (low certainty evidence).
-Annex: page 10 (Lewin 2012 - Table 2) What is the certainty of the anticipated effects?
-Very Low Moderate High No direct ovidence low Are the desirable effects large relative to the undesirable effects?
-No Probably Uncertain Probably Yes Varies no yes Are the resources required small?
-Main resource requirements Resource Settings in which auxiliary nurses already provide other care RESOURCE USE Training 1 week of practice-based training in injection techniques, safe delivery and in diagnosing and managing postpartum haemorrhage.
-No Probably Uncertain Probably Yes Varies no yes Supervision and monitoring Regular supervision by midwife or nurse Supplies Oxytocin CPAD, sterile solution, robust supply chain Referral Transportation to a centre where comprehensive emergency obstetric care (CeMOC) is available
+Indirect evidence: A systematic review of the effects of lay health workers (Lewin 2012) identified a number of trials from LMIC settings where packages of care were delivered by LHWs.
+In one trial, the package included LHWs injecting procaine penicillin and gentamicin to treat sick neonates, apparently using a standard syringe.
+The trial did not report any adverse effects of LHWs using injectable antibiotics.
+Overall, the trials suggest that these packages of care may lead to a reduction in neonatal mortality (moderate certainty evidence) and child mortality (low certainty evidence).
+Annex: page 10 (Lewin 2012 - Table 2) THE OPTIONS Are the anticipated undesirable effects small?
+No Probably Uncertain Probably Yes Varies no yes BENEFITS & HARMS OF What is the certainty of the anticipated effects?
+Very Low Moderate High No direct varies evidence BENE Are the desirable effects large relative to the undesirable effects?
+No Probably Uncertain Probably Yes Varies no yes USE Are the resources required small?
+Main resource requirements Resource Set ttings in which auxiliary nurses already provide other care N weeks of practice-based training in injection techniques and in gnosing and managing neontal sepsis RCE No Probably Uncertain Probably Yes Varies no yes Supervision and monitoring Re gular supervision by midwife or nurse RESOURCE USE Supplies Ant tibiotic CPAD, sterile solution, robust supply chain R Referral Tra ansportation, adequate referral centre offering neonatal care